 "In my teens I saw many bands at the Warehouse, and it inspired me to join a band that went on to play regularly there.
 There's something magical about experiencing live music at that impressionable age that lasts forever and is a part of who you are.
 I am now a software engineer, husband, father.
 I STILL play in a band, 20+ years later!
 I have moved to the Twin Cities, but the Warehouse is always with me."
 Courtney Klos, Minneapolis MN

-The Warehouse Alliance is a 501(c)(3) non-profit organization established in 2013 to oversee operations of The Warehouse, which had been running since 1991 and was one of America's longest running all ages no alcohol concert venues.
+The Warehouse Alliance is a 501(c)(3) non-profit organization established in 2013 to oversee operations of The Warehouse, which has been serving the youth of the Driftless Region and Coulee Region since 1991 and is one of America's longest running all ages no alcohol concert venues.

-In a city with a 160+ year tradition of large breweries, it is essential to have a place that young adults can go where they are not bombarded with alcohol company advertising, where they can see live music and not have to deal with people spilling beer on them, where there are no people trying to sell them alcohol and there is no pressure whatsoever to drink.
+In a city with a 160+ year beer brewing history, it is essential to have a place that young adults can go where they are not bombarded with alcohol company advertising, where they can see live music and not have to deal with people spilling beer on them, where there are no people trying to sell them alcohol and there is no pressure whatsoever to drink.
 That kind of environment can be life-changing, and can be a life-saving turning point for young adults.